kshedden/Earth.jl/README.md

 The following example has a nonlinear and non-additive mean structure.
-The standard deviation of the residuals is very close to the standard deviation of the residuals, which is 1.
+The standard deviation of the residuals is very close to the standard deviation of the errors, which is 1.

 ````julia